Watch videos with career advice from people who use Japanese in their jobs on the Japanese Career Video page.

 Official U.S. website

 Majority of JET participants teach English in elementary, junior high, and/or high schools as ALT (Assistant Language Teacher).
 There are also positions for Coordinator for International Relation (CIR) who engage in internationalization, translation, and interpretation at local offices.
+Application information becomes available in October, and the deadline is November.

 Other opportunities in Japan